UCL/ucl_software_carpentry/git/git_instructions.md

 This course will use the `git` version control system, but much of what you learn will be valid with other version control tools you may encounter, including subversion (`svn`) and mercurial (`hg`).

-This version of the content assumes you will interact with Git through the Git command line.

 In this course, we will use, as an example, the development of a few text files containing a description of a topic of your choice.
 This could be your research, a hobby of yours, or something else.
 In the end, we will show you how to display the content of these files as a very simple website.
 The text files we create will use a simple "wiki" markup style called [markdown](http://daringfireball.net/projects/markdown/basics) to show formatting.
 This is the convention used in this file, too.
 You can view the content of this file in the way Markdown renders it by looking on the [web](https://github.com/UCL/ucl_software_carpentry/blob/master/git/git_instructions.md), and see compare the [raw text](https://raw.github.com/UCL/ucl_software_carpentry/master/git/git_instructions.md).

 The purpose of this exercise is to learn how to use Git to manage program code you write, not simple text website content, but we'll just use these text files instead of code for now, so as not to confuse matters with trying to learn version control while thinking about programming too.
 On the second day of the bootcamp, you should use the version control tools you learn today as you work on that day's exercises.